TJAdryan/jekyll_blog/_posts/2025-08-10-HL7 FHIR and Healthcare Data Exchange.md

 tags: [HL7, FHIR, healthcare data, Java, Mirth Connect, healthcare interoperability, data exchange]
 ---

-In Our country's healthcare landscape, the drive for seamless data exchange through standards like HL7 (Health Level Seven) and the modern FHIR (Fast Healthcare Interoperability Resources) is undeniable.
+In our country's healthcare landscape, the drive for seamless data exchange through standards like HL7 (Health Level Seven) and the modern FHIR (Fast Healthcare Interoperability Resources) is undeniable.
 The technical promise is one of efficiency and improved communication between healthcare providers and insurers.
 However, a pragmatic view acknowledges the dual nature of these powerful tools.

 For years, HL7 has provided the foundational blueprints for electronic health information exchange.
 FHIR builds upon this, offering a more agile and web-friendly approach with its modular "Resources."
 The ability to transpose data between these standards holds significant potential for the critical interactions between providers (doctors, hospitals) and the payers (insurers) who determine reimbursement.